offwhitesolid/SpecMap/README.md

 !!! .venv Installation END !!!

-run plotN.py with all necessary modules in a folder ... worla (the N in plotN.py is dependent on the version, the higher, the newer the version)
+run mainN.py with all necessary modules in a folder ... worla (the N in mainN.py is dependent on the version, the higher, the newer the version)

 Setup on Github:
 Note: the main branche ist protected.
 For changes create new patch that contains changes.
 Then create pull request.
 After review, merge into main branch.
 Then create new tag with version number
 Get access to the repository by invitation as a collaborator.

-github clone repository that a colaborator grated me access to edit it locally e. g. in visual studio code
+github clone repository that a colaborator grated me access to edit it locally e. g. in visual studio code (advise from chatgpt, but checked and works):
-ChatGPT:
-ChatGPT
 To clone a GitHub repository that a collaborator has granted you access to and edit it locally in Visual Studio Code, follow these steps:

 Step 1: Set Up Git (if not already done)